 Establish Meal Periods

 If you feed and water your dog on a schedule, your dog will eliminate on a schedule.
 FREE FEEDING YOUR DOG WILL MAKE THE JOB OF HOUSE TRAINING MUCH MORE DIFFICULT.
-First, establish meal periods. three to four meal periods for young puppies under 12 weeks and a single or a double meal period for adult dogs.
+First, establish meal periods.
+Under 12 weeks 4 maeals a day after 12 weeks 3 meals until either 6 months or the puppy drops the middle feed whichever is the sooner, Single or a double meals for adult dogs.

 The meal period will last for 10 minutes.
 During that time give the required amount of food and as much water as the dog wants.
 At the end of the meal period, remove the food whether or not the dog has eaten, unless instructed otherwise by your veterinarian.
 If the dog plays and does not eat, he will soon learn that the food will be taken away.
 This also helps to discourage picky eating habits.

 Place Your Dog On Commands

 Many dog owners inadvertently teach their dogs to eliminate indoors.
 Each time they take their dog outside they wait for him to eliminate.
 As soon as he does, they bring him in.

 Most dogs, especially young ones, like the sights and smells of the outdoors.
 So they quickly learn that as soon as they eliminate, they are taken inside.
 They learn to hold it until they come inside to prolong the experience.